cu-mkp/m-k-manuscript-data/_texts/p-101v_tl.md

 ## <span class="m">Topaz</span>

-I melted one part of calcinated & pulverized <span class="m">pumice stone</span> with three parts of <span class="m">minium</span>, the stone having been pulverized in a steel mortar.
+I melted one part of calcinated & pulverized <span class="m">pumice stone</span> <span class="del">& tr</span> with three parts of <span class="m">minium</span>, the stone having been pulverized in a steel mortar.
 A very beautiful yellow came to me, without any grain more yellow than the others.
 It is true that it was strongly charged with colour.
 I believe it would be better to pulverize the <span class="m">pumice</span> in a glass mortar, because it & the <span class="m">minium</span> make enough yellow by themselves.
 A mass came to me, the top of which was the beautiful yellow, as mentioned, and the bottom was like a <span class="m">fire—stone</span> without transparency.
 With which, in mixing other